Tropicalizing Principal Minors of Positive Definite Matrices: Introduction

 \subsection{Organization}

 The paper is organized as follows.
 We introduce relevant background and definitions in Section~\ref{sec:background}, including various characterizations of $M^\natural$-concave functions and their relation to the affine flag Dressian.
 In Section~\ref{sec:FlagVariety}, we discuss a connection between the tropicalization of the flag variety and a slice of the $(n,2n)$ Grassmannian over arbitrary valuated fields.
 In Section~\ref{sec:pm}, we specialize these results to real closed and algebraically closed fields of characteristic zero and show that the resulting sets coincide with the tropicalization of the positive definite cone under the principal minor map.
+In Section~\ref{sec:PSD} we show that tropicalization of semialgebraic sets is compatible with taking closures and use this to describe the tropicalization of principal minors of positive semidefinite matrices.
 In Section~\ref{sec:inequalities}, we explore consequences for polynomial inequalities on the principal minors of positive definite matrices.
 Finally, in Section~\ref{sec:proof}, we prove a technical lemma used in Section~\ref{sec:FlagVariety}.